beiatrix/beiatrix/src/config/projects/mobileChat.md

   </div>
 </div>

-tap camera button
-option 1 - send photo (camera)
+Tapping the camera button allows the student to snap a photo of their homework, then send it in the chat.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"